bingenito/bingenito/README.md

 ## 🚀 About Me

 Senior Software Engineer with extensive experience in enterprise application development.
 Passionate about creating efficient, scalable solutions and contributing to open-source projects.
-Specialized in desktop application development, particularly with Electron and web technologies.
+Specialized in desktop application development, particularly hybrid containers and shells.

 ### 🛠️ Tech Stack